RoshiniGella/codtech-task1/README.md

    - Dynamic Question Loading: Fetch questions from an array or external JSON file.
    - Answer Validation: Verify answers and provide immediate feedback.
    - Progress Tracker: Display current progress (e.g., question X out of Y).
    - Results Screen: Show scores and detailed feedback at the end.

-Key Technologies Used
+      Key Technologies used:1.
+HTML
-1. HTML
    - Create the structural elements of the application, including quiz containers, buttons, and progress bars.
 2. CSS
    - Add visual styling, such as fonts, colors, animations, and responsive layouts.